 Treating people equally (Principle 1 above) does not necessarily involve treating them all the same.
-Our policies, procedures and activities must not discriminate but must nevertheless take account of differences of life-experience, outlook and background, and in the kinds of barrier and disadvantage which people may face, in relation to:
+Our policies, procedures and activities must not discriminate but must nevertheless take account of differences in the kinds of barrier and disadvantage which people may face, especially in relation to:

-- $\circ\;$ disability, so that reasonable adjustments are made - ethnicity, so that different cultural backgrounds and experiences of prejudice are recognised - gender, so that the different needs and experiences of girls and boys, and women and men, are recognised - o religion, belief or faith background - $\circ~$ sexual identity.
+- $\circ\;$ disability, so that reasonable adjustments can be made - ethnicity, so that different cultural backgrounds and experiences of prejudice are recognised - gender, so that the different needs and experiences of all individuals are recognised equally - o age - o religion, belief or faith background - \circ sexual identity.